andrewsjlee/disaster-response-pipeline/README.md

-# disaster-response-pipeline
+# Disaster Response Pipeline
-Set of Python scripts and html files to create an ML model that categorizes tweets in a disaster area to help inform response efforts
+Set of Python scripts and html files that implement an ML model that categorizes tweets in a disaster area to help inform response efforts, outputting the model to an interactive web page.

 # Installation
+The scripts were built on Python 3.8.5

+The following libraries were used:
+- pandas
+- scikit-learn
+- numpy
+- nltk
+- sqlalchemy
+- pickle

 # Project Motivation and Summary
+This code was written as part of Udacity's Data Science Nanodegree program.

+The objective was to demonstrate how to 1) implement an ETL workflow and store the data in a SQL database, 2) develop a machine learning classifier model that uses pipelines to streamline the data transformation process, and 3) output the model to an interactive web page.

 # File Descriptions